Reporting like-kind exchanges IRC section 1031

 The taxpayer should continue to file FTB 3840 for the replacement properties that remain from the 2015 exchange, with the property exchanged in 2017 being removed from FTB 3840.
 The taxpayer should file a second FTB 3840 listing the property exchanged in 2017 as the relinquished property.

 The portion of the 2015 deferred gain relating to the property exchanged in 2017 should be reflected in this second FTB 3840.
-The taxpayer should include a statement explaining that they exchanged one of the 2015 replacement properties for new replacement property.
+The taxpayer should include a statement explaining that one of the 2015 replacement properties was exchanged for new replacement property.

 The taxpayer’s obligation to report California deferred gain does not cease under the statute when the taxpayer exchanges an out-of-state replacement property for other property, regardless of whether or not that property is located outside California.